JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

       train, test = splitobs(X, obsdim = :first)
       train, test = splitobs(X, ObsDim.First())

-   For more information take a look at the documentation for :class:`ObsDimension`.
+   For more information take a look at the section on :ref:`obsdim`.

 Generalizing to Other Data